-- Now, repeat what you hear in your headphones into your microphone.
-You are now effectively converting your source audio into a single voice (your voice) and giving it as input to the voice recognition engine which is trained to recognize a single speaker.
+You are effectively converting your source audio into a single voice (your voice) and giving it as input to the voice recognition engine which is trained to recognize a single speaker.
+You are also eliminating any background noise from the source audio as you respeak it into your microphone in your own voice, in a quiet environment.

 Of course, the recognition can still be a little off, so be prepared to go over your dictation-transcription a second time to correct typos and add in punctuation and formatting.